morganmayday/tayen-core/magic/intuition-spells.md

 -- Read Someone
 - Find weaknesses in opponents, especially in social settings.
 Single target, instead of Evade's more general dodge
+- morgan note: not Detect Thoughts, but perhaps like. an impulse foresight

 __Scry (Track Down)__